Kyle2142/PHPBot/README.md

 $bot->api->forwardMessage($params); //put params as variable due to line length
 ```
 #### Error
-In the case of an error, `kyle2142\TelegramException` will be thrown.
+In the case of an error, `kyle2142\TelegramException` (or one of its subclasses) will be thrown.

 As an example, let us try delete a message that does not exist: